Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 # Jason - AgentSpeak Logic
 #### By Mahirul Islam

+## Introduction

+This article will provide a theoretical overview of the BDI framework, AgentSpeak and symbolic notation.

 ## About AgentSpeak

 If you have coded in a mainstream language like Python, Java, JavaScript, C# etc, you would understand that they are all syntactically, functionally and structurally similar.
 For AgentSpeak, completely disregard the system that you are familiar with, because this language is unlike anything you have seen before.